digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/arch-considerations-upgrading.rst

 3.3 Manage Backward-Incompatible Changes
 ----------------------------------------
 Not all changes can maintain backward compatibility.
-The strategy used for updating Daml models follows similar principles of how APIs evolve in a service-based architecture.
+The strategy for updating Daml models follows principles similar to how APIs evolve in a service-based architecture.

 Only backward-compatible changes are allowed for existing APIs, that is for the current Daml code.
 Introduce backward-incompatible changes by creating new APIs, such as new templates and choices for new workflows.
 To implement backwards-incompatible upgrades: